-The program is offered once annually toward the beginning of the year and involves two hours of training each Tuesday evening for 10 weeks with two optional Saturdays.
+The 10-week course is offered near the beginning of each year and involves two hours of training on Wednesday evenings with two optional Saturdays.

 The intent is not to produce civilians trained in law enforcement, but to help residents and business owners become more familiar with the workings of their local Police Department and be better acquainted with its officers.